-Sununu paved the way for sports betting to enter the Granite State in July.
-His signature on bill H 480-FN opened the door for the New Hampshire Lottery to begin offering licenses for both retail and online sports betting in New Hampshire.
+In fact, sports betting in New Hampshire is now a fixture in the state.
+Gov. Chris Sununu paved the way for sports betting to enter New Hampshire in 2019 with his signature on House Bill 480-FN.
+The bill empowered the New Hampshire Lottery to begin offering licenses for both retail and online sports betting in the state.

-Typically, to proceed on an NH online sportsbook, you must register for an account.
-This registration process is usually through a link entitled “Sign Up,” “Join Now” or the like.
+To proceed on an NH online sportsbook, you must register for an account.
+The registration process is available through a link entitled “Sign Up,” “Join Now” or the like.

 In addition, the site may ask you for a personal identification number, or PIN, for an added layer of protection.
 The site may also ask you to verify or confirm a few statements through the use of radio buttons.

-Some deposit methods on NH sportsbooks may require you to enter banking or credit card numbers.
+Some deposit methods on NH sportsbooks require you to enter banking or credit card numbers.
 Rest assured that at any licensed sports betting site, these betting transactions are safe and your account is secure.
+If you have any concerns, check with the lottery in New Hampshire, which oversees the sportsbooks in the state.

 Here are some possible deposit options that New Hampshire sportsbooks may offer: